olatzroman/olatzroman.github.io/_pages/research.md

   }

   .jumbotron img {
-    width: 50px; /* Adjust the size of the image as needed */
+    flex: 0 0 20%; /* Adjust the size of the image as needed */
     height: auto; /* Maintain aspect ratio */
     margin-right: 15px; /* Space between the image and text */ }

   .text-container {
-    max-width: calc(100% - 70px); /* Adjust to ensure text fits next to the image */
+    flex: 1;
-  }
+    max-width: 80%; /* Adjust to ensure text fits next to the image */ }

   .btn-ssrn {